Questions and answers CSRD and ESRS

 What is EFRAG and which parties participate in it?

 EFRAG previously was the abbreviation for the European Financial Reporting Advisory Group and is a collaboration between various national and European stakeholders on reporting.
 Originally EFRAG only advised the European Commission on financial reporting, such as the implementation of IFRS.
-EFRAG itself is currently also developing reporting standards for sustainability reporting, the ESRS.
+EFRAG also develops reporting standards for sustainability reporting, the ESRS.
 The stakeholders of EFRAG include national standard setters for financial reporting, and European bodies such as for example Business Europe, Accountancy Europe and the European Federation of Financial Analysts Societies (EFFAS).
 In addition, European authorities such as ESMA, ECB etc. are involved.
-For sustainability reporting, there are also specific numbers of other parties affiliated with EFRAG such as NGOs, trade unions, consumer organisations and Academics.
+For sustainability reporting, there are also specific numbers of other parties affiliated with EFRAG such as NGOs, trade unions, consumer organisations and academics.

 How is the DASB involved in EFRAG regarding sustainability?